IIIF/api/source/api/extension/navplace/index.md

 ## 1. Introduction

 The concept of Place is foundational to human communication and understanding.
-Locations are quantitative descriptions of the position of a place, independent of time and other human or physical characteristics of the place.
+Locations are quantitative descriptions of the position of a place, independent of time and other human or physical characteristics of such place.
 The concept of location is a first class descriptor for resources, and so needs a unique property.
 In IIIF Presentation API 3 there is no property designed for a geographic location.

 ### 1.1 Objectives and Scope